Italy looks to boost energy ties with Qatar in wake of Ukraine crisis | Headlines

 Italy looks to boost energy ties with Qatar in wake of Ukraine crisis

-Italian Foreign Minister Luigi Di Maio flew to Qatar on Saturday to discuss energy cooperation between the two nations as Italy stepped up efforts to secure new gas supplies in light of the Ukraine crisis.
+Italian Foreign Minister Luigi Di Maio flew to Qatar on Saturday for two days of talks on boosting energy cooperation as Rome stepped up efforts to secure new gas supplies in light of the Ukraine crisis.
 Underscoring the sudden drive to bolster ties with the gas-rich Gulf state, Prime Minister Mario Draghi also spoke to the emir of Qatar, Sheikh Tamim bin Hamad al-Thani, with energy high on the agenda, Draghi's office said in a statement.

 Russia's invasion of Ukraine has triggered sweeping Western sanctions that threaten to disrupt commodity flows, raising the spectre of gas shortages, blackouts and further price increases.
 Italy is particularly exposed.
 It uses gas to generate 40% of its electricity and imports account for more than 90% of its gas needs.
 Last year 40% of those imports came from Russia and the government has said it wants to cut its reliance.

-Di Maio and the head of Italian energy group Eni, Claudio Descalzi, were due to hold high-level talks in Qatar over the weekend, the foreign ministry said in a statement.
-The previously unannounced trip follows a visit by the two men to Algeria on Monday, where they asked for an increase in gas supplies from the North African country.
+Di Maio travelled to Qatar with the head of Italian energy group Eni, Claudio Descalzi.
+The previously unannounced trip follows a visit by the two men to Algeria on Monday, where they asked for more gas supplies.
+"We are working to increase our gas supplies in the short, medium and long term, to avoid any kind of blackmail and to have alternatives to Russian gas," Di Maio said in a statement on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)